Courses for the AY 2023-24

-CLICI organizes Extensive Courses in Italian Language and Culture for Tor Vergata University’s foreign students.
-The Courses (60 hours each) will be run from mid-October to 23 December 2022 (1st-semester courses) and from mid-March to the end of May 2023 (2nd-semester courses).
+CLICI organizes Courses in Italian Language and Culture for Tor Vergata University’s foreign students and for external participants.
+The Courses (60 hours each) will be run from the second half of March 2024 to June 2024.

-The final exams of the second semester courses will be held by June 2023
+The final exams of the courses will be held by June 2024.

 Courses modality (online/on-site)

-The online courses include 40 hours in synchronous mode (20 lessons of two hours each, held twice a week on the Zoom platform) + 20 hours of asynchronous activities for a total of 60 hours.
+The courses include 40 hours of classroom lessons (20 lessons of two hours each, held twice a week on-site or remotely on the Zoom platform) + 20 hours of asynchronous online activities for a total of 60 hours.

 Free courses for Tor Vergata Students

 The courses are free for all foreign students enrolled in any course of the University of Rome “Tor Vergata” (Erasmus students, Undergraduate students, Postgraduate students, PhD students, etc.) and for teachers/professors/researchers/administrative staff who are employees or have a contract with Tor Vergata University.

 Registration and placement test

-It is possible to register for the first semester courses from 18 July to 9 September 2022.
+It is possible to register for the second semester courses from December 14, 2023 to February 1, 2024.

-In order to register, follow the instructions available Here
+In order to register, follow the instructions for one of the following categories:

 - Students who are absolute beginners in Italian language have to register on the Delphi platform without taking the placement test.
-During the registration procedure on Delphi, they will have to answer question no. 17 (see Registration procedure) selecting the option “Absolute beginner”.
+During the registration procedure on Delphi, they will have to select the option “Absolute beginner”.

-- Students who are NOT beginners and who DIDN’T pass or didn’t take CLICI’s Italian language final exam in June 2022 are requested to take the placement test consisting of a written, computer-based test – to be held on the Moodle platform – and of an online speaking skills test – to be held on Zoom.
-During the registration procedure on Delphi, they will have to answer question no. 17 (see Registration procedure) selecting one of the following dates for the placement test:
+- Students who are NOT beginners are requested to take the placement test which consists of a written, computer-based test – to be held on the CLICI’s Moodle platform – and of an online speaking skills test – to be held on Zoom.
+Thus, during the registration procedure on Delphi, students will have to select one of the following dates for the online speaking skills test by Zoom.

 Computer-based test: the written computer-based test will be held on CLICI’s Moodle platform.
-Students will receive all the information about how to access the platform and take the test 5 days before the speaking skills test at the latest.
-They will have to complete the written test up to one day before the speaking skills test (e. g.: if they book the test of 6 September, they will receive the instructions to complete the written computer-based test on 1 September and will have to complete it by 5 September).
+Students will receive all the information about how to access the platform and take the test 4 days before the speaking skills test at the latest.
+They will have to complete the written test up to one day before the speaking skills test (e. g.: if they book the test of 16 February, they will receive the instructions to complete the written computer-based test by 12 February and will have to complete it by 15 February.

-Speaking skills test: it is possible to book the online up to a week before the chosen date and in any case no later than 9 September.
-However, we recommend to choose the date for the interview as soon as possible, as up to 27 students will be admitted to each session.
-Students won’t be allowed to take the interview if they haven’t taken the online test at least one day before.
+Speaking skills test: it is possible to book the online test no later than 1st February 2024, registration deadline.
+However, we recommend choosing the date for the interview as soon as possible, as up to 30 students will be admitted to each session.
+Students won’t be allowed to take the interview if they haven’t taken the computer-based written test at least one day before.
 Students will receive the instructions to access Zoom some days before the test by email.

-Two weeks after the start of the course, external participants will have to access Delphi again between 1st and 10 November 2022 to download and validate the registration bill which is free for Tor Vergata students.
+Two weeks after the start of the course, external participants will have to access Delphi again to download the registration bill and pay the registration fee trough PagoPA.
 The bill validation is mandatory in order to attend the course and to obtain the final certificate.

 Final exam and certificate

-Students enrolled in the online courses have to attend at least 70% of the 40 hours of classroom lessons (held on-site or remotely on Zoom) and to carry out 70% of the activities in asynchronous mode, in order to obtain the certificate of attendance and to be admitted to the final exam.
+Students have to attend at least 70% of the 40 hours of classroom lessons (held on-site or remotely on Zoom) and to carry out 70% of the online asynchronous activities, in order to obtain the certificate of attendance and to be admitted to the final exam.

-Students, who pass the final exam, will receive a final grade certificate that they can then download from Delphi platform.
+Students who pass the final exam will receive a final grade certificate that they can then download from Delphi platform.

 For further information: firstname.lastname@example.org